What Is Concrete Thinking Versus Abstract Thinking?

 Instead of completing your routine as you've completed it in the past, you may try changing it slightly.
 It can be challenging to develop a new routine, and it may seem counterproductive.
 However, you might notice that you enjoy the new routine more or can find a more flexible or efficient way to get through your day.

 You could also consider why other people make different choices than you with similar activities.
 For example, observe someone else completing a task in a way that's different from your approach.
-Ask yourself what in their approach might work for them and how it might benefit your own.
+Ask yourself what in their approach might work for them and how it might benefit you.
 Self-reflection may offer growth and development of thought processes and styles.

 Discuss your experience with your loved ones

 Concrete thinking may affect your relationships at times.
 If you'd like to change how your thinking impacts others, consider discussing it with the people you love and trust.
-Let them know how you plan to make changes, and ask them for their advice and feedback.
+Let them know how you plan to make changes, and ask them for their advice and feedback

 Read about cognitive restructuring